juniorcosme/DoxingMaster/README.md

 # LICENSE
 Doxing is licensed.
-See [LICENSE](https://github.com/HackingEnVivo/Doxing/blob/master/LICENSE) for more information.
+See [LICENSE](https://github.com/HackingEnVivo/Doxing/blob/master/LICENSE) for more informationll

 We need partners, if you're interested in support or help contact.